We are continuing to prioritise health and safety and follow Government guidance, to operate our services as well as we can during the Covid pandemic.

 - Ensure that the area is clean and clutter-free before our operative arrives

-Care and Support services
+Care and support services

 Caretaking and cleaning

 Our caretakers are continuing to prioritise cleaning areas such as door handles, handrails and lift panels.
 If you need to contact your local caretaker, please do so by phone wherever possible.
-All caretaker contact details are always displayed on notice boards, or you can call the Contact Centre on 020 8354 500 and we’ll get back to you.
+All caretaker contact details are always displayed on notice boards, or you can call the Contact team on 020 8354 500 and we’ll get back to you.

 Planned works and homes viewings